MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

 Community Training  provides REST APIs to help you integrate the platform with your existing systems and consume training via custom endpoints such as your own mobile app or website.

-### How can I sync/import users data from my existing system to Microsoft Community Training?
+### How can I sync/import users data from my existing system to Community Training?

 Community Training  lets [global administrators](../user-management/add-users/add-an-administrator-to-the-portal.md#add-a-global-administrator-to-the-platform) import user progress from other learning portals which will enable a seamless experience for the learner.